An official website of the United States government

 • 6th Air Refueling Wing Public Affairs

-Perfluorinated compounds, or PFCs, are a group of manmade chemicals used for a wide variety of residential, commercial and industrial purposes.
-These are also referred to as polyfluoroalkyl substances (PFAS).
+Per and polyfluorinated compounds, or PFAS, are a group of manmade chemicals used for a wide variety of residential, commercial and industrial purposes.

-Here on MacDill AFB, you may have heard the term PFOS or PFOA.
+Here on MacDill AFB, you may have heard the terms PFOS or PFOA.

-PFC is the name given to the broad family of products, and PFOS and PFOA belong to that family.
-While there are dozens, if not hundreds products that fall within the PFC family, we will focus on PFOS and PFOA.
+PFAS is the name given to the broad family of chemicals, and PFOS and PFOA belong to that family.
+While there are thousands of chemicals that fall within the PFAS family, we will focus on PFOS and PFOA.

 In 1970, the U.S. Air Force began using Aqueous Film Forming Foam (AFFF), to fight fires, and AFFF contains PFOS/ PFOA.
 AFFF is the most efficient extinguishing method for petroleum fires and is widely used across the firefighting industry, to include all commercial airports.